A few charts and lessons from the most dramatic crash in the history of the stock market, actually a 25-sigma event as shown below.

 Obviously, an unexpected event of this kind had catastrophic consequences for many market participants.
 But why did it happen?

 Many blame this crash on a chain of events related to economic policy uncertainty and also on program trading.
 However, the connection of the crash and these factors is too loose because they have happened before and many times afterward without causing a crash.
-In my opinion this happened because market participants panicked when the index fell more than 5% below the 200-day moving average the day before the crash, as shown in the below.
+In my opinion this happened because market participants panicked when the index fell more than 5% below the 200-day moving average the day before the crash, as shown in the chart below.
 The move was perceived as too violent and there was a stampede to get out the following Monday, as shown in the above chart.

 Note that during that time there was a TV network dedicated to financial news and there was also competition between various analysts about best forecasting tools, when in fact no one had anything but random noise.
 Some analysts in that popular financial network had elevated the 200-moving average to the mother of all indicators.
 Investors panicked when they saw the fierce violation of this indicator on October 16, 1987, as shown in the chart below and thought a 10% correction is coming, or another 5% is definitely in the cards.